demos-europe/demosplan-core/readme.md

 demosplan is a web-application to support participatory land use planning.
 Text- and map-based information can be displayed and participants can submit comments and annotations.
 The system allows administrators to search, filter and analyze the received contributions.
-Demosplan has a built in role and permission system and provides APIs to connect with add ons.
+Demosplan has a built in role and permission system and provides APIs to connect with addons.

 # License